chrischma/stingy_disc.py/README.md

 ## Beta-Features (find_seller.py-Module)
 * find the best seller for the items of your personal wantlist
 * find sellers with best prices per item
+* set a budget: skript can fill your cart until certain budget is reached
+* script will return the url of the user where you get most items for your money

 ## Setup
 1. make sure all dependencies are installed.